botwiki/botwiki.org/content/tutorials/botmaking-with-openshift/lesson-1.md

  - Mac/OS X
  - some Linux distribution, for example Ubuntu, Fedora or Mint

+***Note:*** If you're on Windows and want to get more geeky about this whole thing, check out [this article](http://daverupert.com/2015/10/windows-editors-and-shells/) showing some useful tools for developers using Windows.
+Bottom line: [*cmder*](http://cmder.net/) looks very nice.

 OpenShift's [Getting Started](https://developers.openshift.com/en/getting-started-overview.html) page provides pretty comprehensive tutorials for all major operating systems, so you should be fine just following the one for your OS.

 At the end, you should have installed the following